kodguru/puppet-module-autofs/README.md

           - 'user1      nfsserver:/path/to/home/user1'
           - 'user2      nfsserver:/path/to/home/user2'

-Result in auto.home (auto.master remains as above):
+Results in `auto.home` with the following content and `auto.master` remaining as above.

     user1      nfsserver:/path/to/home/user1
     user2      nfsserver:/path/to/home/user2

-Prevent /home from being managed by at all (NIS included):
+Prevent `/home` from being managed by autofs (NIS included):

     autofs::maps:
       home: